Dr. Bakshi performs a wide range of advanced pain management treatments for chronic pain. These treatments include the

-A trigger point is a knotted or tight muscle that when pressure is applied, triggers pain signals to another part of your body.
-The injections deliver medications to reduce inflammation by relaxing the tight muscle to improve blood flow and promote healing and recovery.
+A trigger point is a tight or knotted muscle that triggers pain signals to another part of your body when pressure is applied.
+Trigger point injections reduce inflammation by relaxing the tight muscle, promoting recovery and healing as well as improving blood flow.

 You will be lying down or seated for the procedure.
-Various muscle areas will be pressed to identify the painful area, and then a small needle is placed into the painful muscle, with a mixture of anesthetic and injected.
-The entire procedure requires only a few minutes to perform, after which you can return home.
+We will press on various muscle areas to identify the painful area(s).
+The injection site is sanitized, and then a small needle is placed into the painful muscle, administering a mixture of anesthetic and medication.
+The entire process takes only a few minutes to perform, after which you can return home.

-Hip joint injections are included in some of our NYC pain management treatments in which medication is injected directly into the hip joint to diagnose or treat chronic pain in hips.
+Hip joint injections are one of our NYC pain management treatments during which medication is injected directly into the hip joint to diagnose or treat chronic hip pain.

-Live X-ray (fluoroscopy) and contrast dye are used to guide accuracy of needle placement.
-You will be lying on a table, and the injection site sterilized.
-Local anesthetic will be injected, and the steroid medication slowly and gently injected into the hip joint.
-Some patients are more comfortable with IV sedation.
+Live X-ray (fluoroscopy) and contrast dye are used to guide exact and accurate needle placement.
+You will be lying on an X-ray table, and the injection site is sterilized.
+Local anesthetic is injected, and then the steroid medication is slowly and gently injected into the hip joint.
 You may experience a sensation of pressure and minor pain during the injection.
+Some patients are more comfortable with IV sedation, which is another option available to you.

-A bursa is a fluid-filled sac, lubricating the motions of muscles moving over bone.
-When a bursa is inflamed, these injections can reduce chronic pain associated with arthritis, bursitis, and other inflammatory conditions.
-These injections can be performed to diagnose the source or relieve chronic pain in the hip.
+A bursa is a fluid-filled sac, lubricating the motions of muscles moving over a bone.
+When a bursa is inflamed, these injections can reduce chronic pain that is commonly associated with bursitis, arthritis, and other inflammatory conditions.
+These injections can be administered to either diagnose the source or relieve chronic pain in the hip.

-You will lie on a treatment table, and the area to be treated cleaned and draped.
-Your skin will be numbed with local anesthetic.
-With X-ray guidance, the needle will be placed in the correct area, with local anesthetic and steroid medication injected, and the procedure is complete, requiring about ten to fifteen minutes, followed by a short period of observation, after which you can return home.
+During this procedure you will lie on a treatment table, and the area to be treated is first cleaned and draped.
+The treatment area will be numbed with local anesthetic.
+Using X-ray guidance, the needle will be placed in the exact location required, after which the local anesthetic and steroid medication are injected.
+The procedure is then complete, taking a total of only ten to fifteen minutes.
+After a short period of observation you can return home.